 In a transitional season for Ohio State women's basketball that didn't see the team win back-to-back conference games until the Big Ten tournament, inconsistencies and struggles were put in the rearview with impressive wins against Northwestern and Penn State.
 The Buckeyes came within four points of an appearance in the Big Ten title game, showing a grit and a spark that may well be a sign of things to come.
-As we look back at the 2013-14 season, and ahead to next year, there is reason for optimism for fans of the ladies in scarlet and grey.
+As we look back at the 2013-14 season, and ahead to next year, there is reason for optimism for fans of the ladies in scarlet and gray.

 A bumpy transition